-Site type Premium Suitability Events that are accessible to the general public, arts and culture, community events, iconic international/national significance, live music is sought after and encouraged Discouraged Major high impact music festivals Suggested capacity 12,000 (at any one time) Event size Major and minor events Precinct specific criteria Operating hours Sunday - Thursday: Close 11.59pm.
+Site type Premium Suitability Events that are accessible to the general public, arts and culture, community events, iconic international/national significance, live music is sought after and encouraged Discouraged Major high impact music festivals Suggested capacity 12,000 Event size All sized events Precinct specific criteria Operating hours Sunday - Thursday: Close 11.59pm.
 Fridays and Saturdays: Close 3.00am the following day.
 Sundays that precede a Monday public holiday: Close at 3.00am on the Monday morning.
 Open 11.00am for alcohol trade, events can commence from 7.00am.
-Shared use considerations Ensure public access to pedestrian and cycle paths to the maximum extent possible Shared use with a sporting licence lease holder (petanque piste and grandstand) East Terrace Toilet block must remain open Recycled water access Access to recycled water for activities such as portable toilet flushing, dust suppression, site maintenance and irrigation is available to approved authorised event tenants to support the Sustainable Events Guideline Park Lands criteria Environmental sensitivities Due to the heavy nature of event use from October to March, the park will be allocated rest periods during this time and from April to October to recover where possible Fauna include waterfowl, possums and grey headed flying foxes Site restrictions Risk management plans must include flood mitigation strategy as the creek it known to flood 1 This portion of Rundle Park cannot be used for events or vehicle access due to being an emergency access area for the O-Bahn.
+Shared use considerations Ensure public access to pedestrian and cycle paths to the maximum extent possible Shared use with a sporting licence lease holder (petanque pitch and grandstand) Toilet block must remain open Recycled water access Access to recycled water for activities such as portable toilet flushing, dust suppression, site maintenance and irrigation is available to approved authorised event tenants to support the Sustainable Events Guideline Park Lands criteria Environmental sensitivities Due to the heavy nature of event use from October to March, the park will be allocated rest periods during this time and from April to October to recover Fauna include waterfowl, possums and grey headed flying foxes Site restrictions Risk management plans must include flood mitigation strategy as the creek it known to flood 1 This portion of Rundle Park cannot be used for events or vehicle access due to being an emergency access area for the O-Bahn.
 Amplified sound considerations Rundle Park has sensitive residential receivers to the east, south and west.
 Given the size of the park, multistage music festivals are discouraged, however, the site could be used for concerts.
 Ideally, stages would be situated facing towards the north, away from sensitive receivers near Grenfell Street and Hackney Road.
 As this park is currently used for extended multi-day events, respite from event noise for nearby residents should be considered.
 Refer to recommended stage positioning on map.
-Site features (see map fo or power, water and sewer points) City of Adelaide events infrastructure map, detailing all utilities and facilities.
-Shade The park contains a range of sheltered and open areas Toilets There are two permanent toilet blocks including wheelchair and ambulant facilities Amenities Three BBQs and a pétanque piste near Rundle Road Lighting In the centre and eastern end of the park along the existing pathways Bike parking Bike parking located on the western side of East Terrace and centrally along the Park Lands trail Access Essential vehicle access In consultation with the City of Adelaide Accessible parking Accessible parking options exist on East Terrace and Rundle Road Transport Excellent public transport access is available.
+Site features (see map f or power, water and sewer points) Shade The park contains a range of sheltered and open areas Toilets There are two permanent toilet blocks including wheelchair and ambulant facilities Amenities Three BBQs and a pétanque pitch near Rundle Road Lighting In the centre and eastern end of the park along the existing pathways Bike parking Bike parking located on the western side of East Terrace and centrally along the Park Lands trail Access Essential vehicle access In consultation with the City of Adelaide Accessible parking May be made available along East Terrace.
+There are currently four accessible parking spaces Transport Excellent public transport access is available.
 Adelaide Railway Station is accessible by connecting with tram services.
 The closest tram stop is Botanic Gardens on North Terrace.
 O-Bahn services are available form Grenfell Street.
 Free City Connector services are available on East Terrace.
 Multiple high frequency bus services are available on North Terrace, East Terrace and Grenfell Street.